saskiapoldmaa/saskiapoldmaa.github.io/articles/tut3.md

     </button>
 </a>

-Last time we did look into how to access the contents of a raw data file and how to process the **entries** in a **tree** across **branches** so we can read all the data and measurement values that belong to a single event (entry) together.
+Last time we looked into accessing the contents of a raw data file and how to process the **entries** in a **tree** across **branches** so we can read all the data and measurement values that belong to a single event (entry) together.
 This time, we will

 - look into how the QDC actually performs its measurement
 - learn about something called "pedestal" and try to figure out how to handle that kind of thing